 The Taos, New Mexico trip is designed as a six-day experience to immerse middle and high school students into Native American culture through direct community service working with the Pueblo community.
 Throughout the week we also actively engage in cultural awareness experiences while we enjoy the many outdoor adventures available in the scenic Taos, New Mexico region.

-Taos, New Mexico is a tremendous place to learn about traditional Native American culture, particularly with the Taos Pueblo nearby, which is a UNESCO World Heritage Site and one of the oldest continuously inhabited communities in America.
+Taos, New Mexico is a tremendous place to learn about traditional Native American culture, particularly with the Taos Pueblo nearby, which is a UNESCO World Heritage Site and one of the oldest continuously inhabited communities in North America.
 Taos is also a scenic conglomeration of mountain ranges, gorges, rivers, open spaces and rock formations that have lured artists to this region for over a century.
 More recently, Taos is viewed as one of the most desirous recreational regions in the Southwest partly due to the mild temperatures they experience year round, a benefit from the high elevation.

 Partnering with Teachers and Schools